Updated: May 31

 3. Is the photographer a people person?

-I don't think I have ever met a wedding photographer who isn't a people person when you first meet.
+I don't think I have ever met a wedding photographer who isn't a people person.
 However, wedding photography can be very stressful.
 There are so many things that can go wrong, the weather, the running order falling behind, the guests being more interested in drinking champagne and people disappearing, which slows things down.
-Trust me there are many many more... but that's my job to use my experience and control the situation in a calm professional way and give people respect and confidence in me.
+Trust me there are many many more... but that's my job; to use my experience and control the situation in a calm professional way and give people respect and confidence in me.
 Good photographers often thrive on the pressure of shooting a wedding and the challenges they face.
 I have had to face many tricky situations, but I always find a solution, without compromising on creativity, invariably when things go wrong it isn't anyones fault, the most important thing for me is not to cause alarm and spoil the day, after all that is what you are paying for, professionalism and experience.

 I have seen wedding photographers who get overwhelmed by this and become stressed.
 This is difficult to hide and people pick up on this.
 This is a very difficult one to figure out, so it is always best to ask the photographer about weddings they have photographed when things have gone wrong and ask them how they handled it.